 - 1 tablespoon olive oil

-- 2-3 cloves garlic, minced
+- 2-3 cloves garlic minced

-- 2 ½ cups vegetable stock
+- 3 cups chicken stock or vegetable stock

-- 1 can mild enchilada sauce
+- 1 ½ cups mild enchilada sauce

-- 1 teaspoon cumin
+- 1 teaspoon ground cumin

 - 1 teaspoon chili powder